alexcpn/alexcpn.github.io/html/NN/ml/8_backpropogation_full.md

 \end{aligned}
 $$

-**Implementation**
+## Implementation in Python

-Here is an implementation of a Convolutional Neural Network to test out the forward and back-propagation algorithms - https://github.com/alexcpn/cnn_in_python
-This is illustrative and is used to show the back propagation flow for the final layers and a few inner layers.
+Here is an implementation of a relatively simple Convolutional Neural Network to test out the forward and back-propagation algorithms given above [https://github.com/alexcpn/cnn_in_python](https://github.com/alexcpn/cnn_in_python).
+The code is well commented and you will be able to follow the forward and backward propagation with the equations above.
+Note that the full learning cycle is not completed; but rather a few Convolutional layers, forward propagation and backward propogation for last few layers.

+## Gradient descent

+Using Gradient descent we can keep adjusting the inner layers like

+$$
+     w{^{l-1}}{_i} = w{^{l-1}}{_i} -\alpha *  \frac {\partial L}{\partial w^{l-1}}
+$$

+## Some Implementation details

+Feel free to skip this section.
+These are some doubts that can come during implementation,and can be refereed to if needed.

+**From Index Notation to Matrix Notation**

-Note that above equations are correct only as far as the index notation is concerned.
-But practically we work with Weight matrices, and for that we need to write this Equation in Matrix Notation.
+The above equations are correct only as far as the index notation is concerned.
+But practically we work with Weight matrices, and for that we need to write this Equation in *Matrix Notation*.
 For that some of the terms becomes Transposes, some matrix multiplication (dot product style) and some Hadamard product. ($\odot$).
-This is illustrated and commented in the code
+This is illustrated and commented in the code and deviates from the equations as is,

 Example
 $$